 Yes.
 Telnyx operates network operations support centers in Chicago and Dublin.
 So there’s an engineer on call to help you troubleshoot and solve problems, at any time, on any day.
 Since we own and operate our own network, if the problem is on our end, our support engineers can fix it.

 Telnyx also has a dedicated developer slack channel, where you can speak to our NOC team, engineers and product managers 24/7, free of charge.

 It’s actually extremely easy.
 Telnyx has developed a tool called TeXML Translator, which enables you to switch your programmable voice solution from the Twilio API with ease.
 And, by using the Telnyx voice API to execute your TwiML code — you’ll experience better call quality at significantly lower costs.

 Get in touch with our team of experts to learn more about using the Telnyx voice API.
 Or check out our developer documentation to see how it works.

-If you're already using the Twilio voice API, talk to our migration experts and learn how we can switch you over in a matter of hours.
+If you're already using the Twilio voice API, talk to our migration expert and learn how we can switch you over in a matter of hours.